onaraighl/hydroDynInstability/WeaklyNonlinearTheory/README.md

 # Truncated Set of Equations

 Just above criticality, in a parameter regime where there is only a single unstable mode, the infinite-dimensional set of amplitude euations maybe truncated.
-One particularly simple truncation involves only three modes and is shwon below:
+One particularly simple truncation involves only three modes and is shown below:

 ![Cartoon](cartoon1.png)